kshvmdn/scaffold/README.md

     │   └── coverage.md
     ├── misc
     │   ├── previous-offerings
+    │   │   ├── 2015
+    │   │   └── 2016
+    │   │       └── 2016_exam.docx
     │   └── textbook
     └── tests
         ├── t1
         └── t2

-    12 directories, 5 files
+    14 directories, 6 files
     ```

-  - The `school.txt` file that was used:

-    ```txt
-    assignments/
-      a1/
-        a1.tex
-      a2/
-        a2.tex
-      a3/
-        a3.tex
-      a4/
-        a4.tex
-    tests/
-      t1/
-      t2/
-    exam/
-      coverage.md
-    misc/
-      textbook/
-      previous-offerings/
-    ```

 #### Structure Specifications

-  - Use a line-break and two **spaces** to represent a directory's contents (every two spaces = a single level of nesting).
+  - Use a line-break and two **spaces** to indicate directory subcontents (each pair of two spaces represents a single level of nesting).
   - Directory names must end with a single forward slash (`/`).
+Files can be named anything.

 ### Contribute

 This project is completely open source.
 Feel free to open an issue or submit a pull request.